raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 where the DSO-TYPE of the Response TLV does not match the DSO-TYPE of the Primary TLV in the request.

-The second five contexts are their counterparts in the opposite direction: requests from server to client, and the corresponding responses from client back to server.
+The second five contexts are their counterparts in the opposite direction: requests or unacknowledged messages from server to client, and the corresponding responses from client back to server.

                   +-------------------------+-------------------------+
                   | C-P  C-U  C-A  CRP  CRA | S-P  S-U  S-A  SRP  SRA |